Top 100 Resources for Product Managers

 - Product Reviews - Avichal Garg

-- How to Design Your Customer Validation to Maximize Product/Market Fit - Sachin Rekhi
+- How to Prioritize a Product Roadmap - Sachin Rekhi

-- Designing Your Product's Continuous Feedback Loop - Sachin Rekhi
+- Video: Developing a Continuous Feedback Loop - Sachin Rekhi

 The final but most important dimension of product management is execution.
 Relentless execution ultimately determines whether you'll make your vision a reality.
 This involves everything from core project management responsibilities, to leveraging analytics for making data-driven decisions, to leading the overall R&D team, and so much more.
 This collection of essays provides an overview of each of these execution activities.